microsoft/portal-ux-agent/README.md

 pwsh tests/validate-docker.ps1 -Message "ui smoke"
 ```

 Run against a Docker container (ensure it's running on ports 3000/3001).
+Include an optional `userId` by adding `"userId":"alice"` inside the `arguments` object of the tool call JSON.